Celine Dion Shares Beautiful Throwback Picture With Her Late Father On What Would Have Been His 95th Birthday

 “Celine.. such a wonderful example of love and respect,” another chimed in.

-It’s clear to see that Celine respects all of her family members who are no longer with her as fans respect the fact that Celine is brave enough to share her story and honor her loved ones with them.
+It’s clear to see that Celine respects all of her family members who are no longer with her, and fans respect the fact that Celine is brave enough to share her story and honor her loved ones with them.

-According to her website, Celine will continue her residency at the Caesar’s Palace in Las Vegas at the end of March, with scheduled shows from March until June.
+According to her website, Celine will continue her residency at Caesar’s Palace in Las Vegas at the end of March, with scheduled shows from March until June.
 After that, Dion will travel to Asia to play concerts in Singapore and Taipei, just to name a few as well as a few shows in Australia at the end of July and early in August.